Binomial Generalized Linear Models: Caesarian Birth Study

 7 planned without without 40 8

-We can see that we get the same results for the integer version
+We can see that we get the same coefficient estimates for the integer version, with more natural covariate names.

 Code